1970 Omani coup d'état: Aftermath

-The success of the Dhofar Rebellion which was proving to be a formidable challenge for Oman was reversed with the removal of Taimur.
+The success of the Dhofar War which was proving to be a formidable challenge for the state was reversed with the removal of Taimur.
 Qaboos launched a concerted £400 million effort to modernize the Omani military, even founding a navy to protect the country's oil exports.
-The communist rebels gradually lost their foreign support bases in the Soviet Union and China after a string of military defeats.
-This, coupled with mounting international opposition to the rebellion including the deployment of Iranian troops in 1973 led to a final defeat of the rebels in 1975.
+The communist rebels gradually lost their foreign support from the Soviet Union and China after a string of military defeats.
+This, coupled with mounting international opposition to the rebellion including the deployment of Iranian troops in 1973 led to a final defeat of the rebels in 1976.
+Internal unrest in Oman successfully ended owing to an initiative by Qaboos to include all ethnic and tribal groups into the administration of the country and granting amnesty for former rebels.

 The involvement of the British government as a whole in the coup was denied for forty years with the official government narrative being the coup was carried out predominantly by Arab troops with their British commanders taking part on personal initiative.
-In fact, the coup had been planned by MI6, the Foreign Office, and the Ministry of Defence and given the go-ahead by prime minister Edward Heath.
+In truth, the coup had been planned by MI6, the Foreign Office, and the Ministry of Defence and given the go-ahead by prime minister Edward Heath.
 Contingency planning of the event showed that Qaboos would have been kept under the protection of British troops then flown out of the country should the coup have failed.